Software-Composition-Analysis-Tools-SCA-Tools-SCA-Vendors

 • Starts at $1,000/year per contributing developer — includes SCA, SAST, container scanning, and more.

-• Extra charges apply for Mend AI Premium, DAST, API Security, and support services.
+• Extra charges apply for Mend AI Premium, DAST, API Security, and support services, consequently, advanced protection adds significantly to the base price.

-• No usage-based flexibility — cost scales steeply with team size and feature adoption.
+• No usage-based flexibility, as a result, cost scales steeply with team size and feature adoption.

 10. OX Security SCA Tool